-We at Hodge Orthodontics are here to clear it up for you a little.
+We at Hodge Orthodontics are here to clear orthodontics for kids up for you.
 Let’s go through some of the most common questions and concerns that we get about pediatric orthodontics.

 While some orthodontic issues are “acquired” – developing over time as a result of thumb or finger sucking, mouth breathing, abnormal swallowing, poor nutrition, poor dental hygiene, or accidents – most are inherited.
 Sometimes an inherited problem can be exacerbated by an acquired orthodontic problem.

-However, no matter the cause, your orthodontist will usually be able to treat the condition successfully.
-Here are some things you can look out for as signs of potential problems:
+However, no matter the cause, Dr. Hodge will usually be able to treat the condition successfully.
+Here are some things to look out for as signs of potential problems: